ronanboiteau/NormEZ/README.md

 ## Bugs

-### Known bugs
+### Known issues

- - `for` statements been flagged as multiple assignments.
+ - NormEZ doesn't make the difference between strings/comments & code.
+Examples: a commented forbidden function will be flagged, as well as a commented `;` (multiple assignments on the same line), etc.

 ### Report a bug

-If you found a bug that isn't listed above in as a known bug, feel free to [create a GitHub issue](https://github.com/ronanboiteau/NormEZ/issues).
+If you found a bug that isn't listed above in as a known issue, feel free to [create a GitHub issue](https://github.com/ronanboiteau/NormEZ/issues).

 ## Author